 The following summary table gives the recommendations for emptying out sheep prior to shearing.
-They are given in the OSH published document Health and Safety Recommendations for Fasting of Sheep Prior to Shearing (ISBN 0-477-03691-0), which in turn complies with the Code of Recommendations and Minimum Standards for the Welfare of Sheep.
+They are given in the worksafe published document Health and Safety Recommendations for Fasting of Sheep Prior to Shearing which in turn complies with the Code of Recommendations and Minimum Standards for the Welfare of Sheep.